-Spicer: Conway has been 'counseled' after Ivanka Trump plug
+Democrats call for Conway investigation after Ivanka Trump plug

 - Conway had urged people to "go buy Ivanka's stuff"

-Washington (CNN)Kellyanne Conway, a top adviser to President Donald Trump, was "counseled" after promoting Ivanka Trump's clothing and accessory brand during an interview from the White House Thursday morning.
+Washington (CNN)Kellyanne Conway, a top adviser to President Donald Trump, was "counseled" after promoting Ivanka Trump's clothing and accessory brand during an interview from the White House Thursday morning, as Democrats are now calling for an investigation into whether the comments broke government rules.

-"Kellyanne has been counseled," White House press secretary Sean Spicer said during his daily briefing.
-"She's been counseled on that subject."

 Conway, in a Fox News interview from the White House, urged people to "go buy Ivanka's stuff."